 Place the dough on the parchment paper and sprinkle the top with a tablespoon of dry oregano and a teaspoon of coarse finishing salt.
 Sprinkle a little flour.
 Top with plastic wrap and let it rest for 30 minutes.

-• Heat the oven to 450 degrees F. Once the oven is preheated, place a 5-quart Dutch oven with the cover in the oven for 30 minutes before baking.
+Once the oven is ready, place a 5-quart Dutch oven with the cover in the oven for 30 minutes before baking.

 Remove the Dutch oven from the oven.
 Uncover the dough and carefully transfer to Dutch oven, with parchment paper beneath (it is easier to transport).